Cannabis in China: History

 Cannabis has been confirmed to have originated in Northwest China before the Ancient Chinese domesticated the plant to India and other parts of Asia, particularly the Central Asian steppe in 10,000 BC.
 In the 19th century, Xinjiang province was a major producer and exporter of hashish, with Yarkand being a major center.
 Tens of thousands of kilograms annually were exported to British India, legally and under tariff, until 1934 when Chinese authorities cut off the legal trade, though smuggling continued for some years after.

 According to the Ministry of Public Security in 2015, cannabis use was on the rise among Chinese youth.

 Legal status

-In 1985, the People's Republic of China joined the Convention on Psychotropic Substances and identified marijuana as a dangerous narcotic drug, and illegal to possess or use it.
+In 1985, the People's Republic of China joined the Convention on Psychotropic Substances and identified marijuana as a dangerous narcotic drug, and made it illegal to possess or use it.
 The penalty for marijuana possession in China is disputed from various sources, but according to the Law on Public Security Administration Punishments, marijuana smokers shall be detained for 10 to 15 days and fined a maximum of 2,000 yuan.
 However, the cultivation of cannabis for industrial purposes (hemp) has never been prohibited in China.

 On the other hand, cannabis seeds have been continuously listed in the Chinese Pharmacopeia.